CodinGame/codingame-sdk-playground/graphics/graphics-text.md

 ## Text

-The basic class to display text, it will be displayed as a label on you screen.
+The basic class to display text, it will be displayed as a label in the viewer.

 ```java
 graphicEntityModule.createText("Hello World")